-with ancient roots and many, many unforgettable encounters.
+life, a rich culture with ancient roots and many, many unforgettable encounters.

-No Holiday in Peru would be complete without investigating the Incas.
+No Holiday to Peru would be complete without investigating the Incas.
 Peru was once home to the sun-worshipping Inca civilization.
 They may have held a huge empire but they were violently brought to their knees in a matter of years by the superior weaponry of gold hungry Europeans.
 Although devout Spaniards did their best to stamp out all trace of the pagan Incas, amazingly intact archaeological sites are still being uncovered.
 The jewel in Peru’s crown - Machu Picchu - was only uncovered in the last century.
-Exodus offers several different types of trips to Machu Picchuand Inca Trail Tours.
+Exodus offers several different types of Peru holidays to Machu Picchuand Inca Trail Tours.

 Unfortunately, modern day Peru has been as turbulent as the past.
 Political corruption and upheaval, guerrilla warfare, racism and extreme poverty have all tested but thankfully not broken the spirit of the people.
 You will find Peruvians warm, hospitable and optimistic.
 Many happily live as they did hundreds of years ago and are proud of their roots.

 Venture to the land of the sun and you will be richly rewarded with world-famous trekking holidays, mysterious ruins, vast natural wonders, the magic of the rainforest, bizarre delights of the floating islands and mind boggling ancient riddles.
 And there ’s always the ubiquitous hot roasted Guinea Pig on the menu too.